vitessio/website/content/en/docs/13.0/user-guides/configuration-basic/durability_policy.md

 }
 ```

-There are 3 implementations bundled with Vitess:
+There are 2 implementations supported in this release:
  - ***semi_sync*** - This durability policy sets the number of required semi-sync ACKers to 1.
 It only allows Primary and Replica type servers to acknowledge semi sync.
 It returns NeutralPromoteRule for Primary and Replica tablet types, MustNotPromoteRule for everything else
  - ***none** (default)* - This durability policy does not set any semi-sync configurations.
 It returns NeutralPromoteRule for Primary and Replica tablet types, MustNotPromoteRule for everything else